ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Fayetteville observer._](https://chroniclingamerica.loc.gov/lccn/sn85033395/1861-04-11/ed-1/seq-1)

 #### 1861-04-11 &middot; Fayetteville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read -Newspaper.
+It is a gieat mistake in female edu­
+cation to keep a young ladf&#x27;s time
+and attention devoted to only tbo
+fashionable literature of the day.-&quot;
+If you would qualify her for cob-
+.fiIsation. vou must eive bsr some
+thine to talk about; give her educa
+tion with&quot; the actual world and its&#x27;
+trauspiiing events. ;Urge her td
+read newspapers and become familiar
+with the present character and im­
+provement of our race.
+History is
 of some importance, but -the past
 world is dead, and we have little
 comparatively to do with it Our